sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Review

 Real PTYs on your own hardware.
-No cloud relay, no telemetry — code and keys never leave the machine.
+No cloud relay and no telemetry, so your code and keys never leave the machine.

-Claude Code, Codex, Gemini, Agy, Custom or Shell.
-Up to 12 terminals per workspace, unlimited on the canvas.
+Claude Code, Codex, Gemini, Agy, a custom command or a plain shell.
+Up to 12 terminals per workspace, and unlimited on the canvas.

 An infinite canvas

-Figma-style pan, zoom and arrange.
-Every card is a live, fully-interactive terminal.
+Pan, zoom and arrange the way you would in a design tool.
+Every card is a live, fully interactive terminal.

 No lock-in.
 If it runs in a terminal, it runs here.

-sxcode doesn't ship its own model.
-It launches the agent CLIs you already use — and if a command isn't installed, the terminal just says so, exactly like a normal shell.
+sxcode does not ship its own model.
+It launches the agent CLIs you already use, and if a command is not installed, the terminal simply says so, exactly like a normal shell.

 running